limitless235/Train-Ticketing-System/README.md

 # Train-Ticketing-System
-This project is about the Train-Ticket-Reservation-System which is used to view Train Schedule, search trains, Seat availability, Train timings.
-We can also enquire about fare of different trains.
-We can get information about train between two stations.
-We can book seats online.
-This provides a safe and secure seat reservation system.
+This project focuses on a Train Ticket Reservation System.
+It allows users to view train schedules, search for trains, check seat availability, and find train timings.
+Users can also check ticket fares for different trains and get details about trains running between two stations.
+Additionally, seats can be booked online, offering a secure and reliable reservation process.